home-assistant/home-assistant-js-websocket/README.md

 | Option | Description |
 | ------ | ----------- |
 | authToken | Auth token to use to validate with Home Assistant.
+| setupRetry | Number of times to retry initial connection when it fails. -1 means infinite.

 #### Possible error codes